Freight Shipping from Savannah to Houston

 How much does it cost to ship freight from Savannah to Houston?

-Full truckload (FTL) rates from Savannah, GA to Houston, TX currently range from $2,406-$2,965 for a standard dry van load over the 1,119-mile route.
+Full truckload (FTL) rates from Savannah, GA to Houston, TX currently range $2,406-$2,965 (roughly $2.18-$2.66 per mile over 1,119 miles).
 LTL shipments typically cost $815-$1,351 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Savannah to Houston?